If you don’t want to waste money on a property that needs a repair job worth thousands, you should consider getting a property survey report.

 The HomeLevel Report is new and bespoke.
 It’s more detailed than the HomeBuyer alternative, but much easier to understand.

 Digital reports delivered in just a few days

 Typically, because of its age, the HomeBuyer Report is compiled using pen and paper.
 RICS Surveyors follow a strict checklist set out by RICS to create your report.
 But this often takes time.

 Powered by GoReport, the bespoke HomeLevel Report is compiled using a smartphone or tablet.
 It not only increases efficiency, enabling us to work faster, but also reduces the risk of errors and increases the level of detail we can record.
-Better still, we can digitally deliver your report within 24 to 48 hours.
+Better still, we can digitally deliver your report within a few days.

 Level 2 property surveys are affordable and suitable for relatively modern homes with few modifications.
 But if you intend to extensively renovate a property or purchase a home in desperate need of repair, you might want to choose the Full Building Survey, the most detailed property survey of all.
 It comes with photos and cost-estimates for specific repairs.
 It also includes a mortgage valuation and lots of advice.

 At Novello Chartered Surveyors, we believe that the HomeLevel is the obvious choice for anybody who needs a Level 2 property survey.
 It’s more information-packed, relevant in today’s market and intuitive than the HomeBuyer, despite being the same price.